-If you read the last two installments of Tuesdays With Coleman, you are aware of the brand building challenges that exist in the podcasting space.
+If you read the last two installments of Tuesdays With Coleman, you are aware of the brand-building challenges that exist in the podcasting space.
 Two weeks ago, I wrote about how Joe Rogan is the biggest brand in podcasting, but that only 14% of monthly podcast listeners are aware of him on an unaided basis.
-Last week, we revealed that none of the top 20 most-listened-to podcasts are familiar to at least half of all monthly podcast listeners.
+Last week, we revealed new podcast research that indicated none of the top 20 most-listened-to podcasts are familiar to at least half of all monthly podcast listeners.

 None of this is terribly surprising given the nascent and highly fragmented nature of the medium.
 Nonetheless, for any podcast that seeks out mass appeal success, building a brand is a necessity.